EUDAT-DPMT/eudat.accounting.server/README.rst

   $ bin/buildout [-v]

 will generate the entire application.
-To run it make sure to to start ZEO first follow by the application server instance:
+To run it make sure to start ZEO first followed by the application server instance:

 .. code:: console